Nike Air Zoom Odyssey Review Facts

 .
 Due to its significant heel drop and lighter upper, trails and steep inclines should be avoided despite the high competency of the Odyssey’s outsole.

-The suggested retail price for these running shoes are around the average, if not just a hair above the average.
+The suggested retail price for these running shoes is around the average, if not just a hair above the average.
 This is a decent and reasonable asking price for the Nike Air Zoom Odyssey due to its high durability and excellent comfort.
 However, shrewd shoppers can easily find deep discounts on these running shoes if they check alternate online retailers such as Amazon.
 If the original price is a bargain, then finding a pair of these shoes for 30 or 40 percent less is essentially a steal.

 In order to provide the maximum level of traction possible for the Odyssey, Nike adopted a few clever design tricks they’ve implemented in past Air Zoom models.
 For example, the waffle-style pattern of the outsole’s treading is reminiscent of the Air Zoom Structure’s outsole.
 From the Air Zoom Vomero, Nike implemented the practice of placing softer rubber on the forefoot and harder rubber on the heel, allowing for excellent forefoot grip while ensuring comfort in the rear.
 Finally, Nike’s Flymesh and Flyknit upper technology adopted from almost every other shoe in their catalog ensures a tight fit up top, preventing shoe slippage.
 The result is a powerful combination of tools to ensure a terrific run from start to finish.